gitrepository-layout(5) — Linux manual page

 interacting with remote repositories via git fetch, git pull

 and git push commands.
-See the REMOTES section in
+See the REMOTES section in git-fetch(1)

-ignored if $GIT_COMMON_DIR is set and
+$GIT_COMMON_DIR is set and "$GIT_COMMON_DIR/remotes" will be

 logs